mbursztein/NovaceneAI/wp-content/plugins/ultimate-post/readme.txt

 * Animation Support in Blocks
 * Custom CSS Option in Every Blocks
 * Section Title with a lot of preset design
+* Gutenberg Post Blocks Compatible Within Shortcode

+### 🏆 Shortcode Support
+Now you can convert any blocks into a shortcode.
+So you can use any blocks inside a page builder like Divi Builder, Beaver Builder, Visual Composer, Elementor, Themify Builder, etc. via shortcode.

+### 🏆 Gutenberg Post Blocks and Elementor Integration
+Gutenberg Post Blocks can be used within Elementor plugin.
+Now Elementor user can easily edit any Gutenberg Blocks within Elementor page.

 ### 🏆 Post Slider Blocks
 Dynamic slider using posts is now easier to make using Gutenberg post blocks.
 Slider will be run with your control, your desire design.
 Post Grid blocks come with ultimate control over the modern design.